AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/releasenotes/acrobatsignreleasenotes.md

 4355581: The reporting API for the new report system has been updated to better manage reports with null values.
 This enables account scoped report charts to list the reports showing their report ID.

 4331709: Bug: A MISC\_SERVER\_ERROR is generated when replacing a recipient with a userID that is auto-delegating their agreements to a user that is not an active userID in the system.
-Fix: Code has been improved to successfully identify and create the auto-delegate <span style="color: #e74c3c;">userID</span> as a single-use user for the transaction.
+Fix: Code has been improved to successfully identify and create the auto-delegate `userID` as a single-use user for the transaction.

 ### June 2022

 4333689 Web form creators are unable to delegate countersignature for web forms from the modern manage page due to the API not providing a signable reply when the signature is attempted.

-4352684 The API call <span style="color: #e74c3c;">PUT /widgets/{widgetId}/formFields</span> is not working for the SIGNATURE field.
+4352684 The API call `PUT /widgets/{widgetId}/formFields` is not working for the SIGNATURE field.

 4353564/4361472: The ability to create new accounts via POST/account was broken due to upstream settings updates.